 Administrative procedures in the migration field are guided by three regulatory institutions - the Federal Ministry of the Interior, the Federal Ministry of Economic Affairs and Labour and the Federal Ministry of Foreign Affairs.
-While the first regulates the inflow and resident status of third country immigrants and short-term movers, the second regulates access to the labour market albeit of an increasingly smaller and very specific group of workers, and the third is in charge of visa issuing procedures and development policies.
-The interaction and coordination of policy concerning immigration is laid down in Federal Laws.
-The Chancellery has the position of a mediator in certain situations.
-The State Secretariat for Integration, established within the Ministry of Interior in 2010, is responsible for the coordination of integration measures in Austria.
+While the first regulates the inflow and residence status of third country immigrants and short-term movers, the second regulates access to the labour market albeit of an increasingly smaller and very specific group of workers, and the third is in charge of visa issuing procedures and development policies- the latter in coordination with the Prime minister.
+The interaction and co-ordination of policy concerning immigration is laid down in Federal Laws.
+The Chancellery/Prime minister has the position of a mediator in certain situations.
+Between 2010 and 2013, the State Secretariat for Integration, established in the Ministry of Interior in 2010, was responsible for the coordination of integration measures in Austria.
+In 2014, in consequence of federal elections and a reorganisation of ministerial competences, the Secretariat of Integration was dismantled and the integration section moved from the Ministry of Interior to the Ministry of Foreign Affairs, together with the now Minister of Foreign Affairs who formerly was Secretary of State of Integration, Sebastian Kurz.

 The inflow of economic (labour) migrants of third country origin has been regulated by quotas until July 2011; with the introduction of a point system of economic immigration of third country citizens, the quotas for third country migrant workers have been abandoned.
-Even before 2011 the majority of third country citizens could enter outside a quota regulation, namely:
+However, even before 2011 the majority of third country citizens could enter outside a quota regulation, namely:

-- 1. persons working for foreign media with sufficient income, - 2. artists with sufficient income, - 3. wage and salary earners who may access the labour market without labour market testing (specific groups of persons defined in the foreign emloyment law), - 4. partners and dependants of Austrians and citizens of the EEA, who are third country citizens.
+- 1. persons working for foreign media with sufficient income, - 2. artists with sufficient income, - 3. wage and salary earners who may access the labour market without labour market testing (specific groups of persons defined in the foreign employment law), - 4.
+Third country partners or dependents (minors) of Austrians and citizens of the EEA.

 In 2005, migration legislation has been revised fundamentally, affecting asylum law, the regulation of residence and settlement of foreigners and Alien Police Law (Asylgesetz 2005, Niederlassungs- und Aufenthaltsgesetz 2005 - NAG, Fremdenpolizeigesetz 2005).
 The regulations of the residence status and the access to work have been overhauled, coordinated by the two legislative bodies and in accordance with EU guidelines.
-The redrawing of legislation was thus to a large extent due to EU-efforts to coordinate migration policy and to harmonise legislation, at least as far as EU citizens and their third country family members are concerned.
+The redrawing of legislation was to a large extent due to EU-efforts to coordinate migration policy and to harmonise legislation, in this case for EU citizens and their third country family members.

-Family reunification of third country citizens who are partners of or are dependent children of an Austrian or EU/EEA citizen (core family) has always been uncapped.
+Family reunification of third country citizens who are partners of or are dependent children of an Austrian or EU/EEA citizen (core family) has always been uncapped1.
 Also third country citizens with the settlement right in another EU country (after 5 years of legal residence), may settle in Austria outside any quota.